 - 1. Loss of a facility, for any cause, that affects its capability, including but not limited to: - a.
 Loss of a local RA resource after annual LSE RA showing, - b.
-Lack of RA resources causing a shortage of capacity to meet required operating reserves (accumulated total, including ongoing scheduled and forced outages) after monthly LSE RA showing, or - c.
-Loss of a facility, ISO Controlled or not, that affects the deliverability of RA, Reliability Must-Run Contract ("RMR") or other resource available to the ISO, or affects the operation of the grid;
+Lack of RA resources causing a shortage of capacity to meet required operating reserves (accumulated total, including ongoing scheduled and forced outages) after monthly LSE RA showing, or

-- 2. Grid study error, forecast changes, incorrect assumptions, bad data, or modeling inaccuracies, including, but not limited to: - a.
+- c.
+Loss of a facility, ISO Controlled or not, that affects the deliverability of RA, Reliability Must-Run Contract ("RMR") or other resource available to the ISO, or affects the operation of the grid; - 2.
+Grid study error, forecast changes, incorrect assumptions, bad data, or modeling inaccuracies, including, but not limited to: - a.
 An official change in the adopted Load forecast by the CEC after it has been used in RA showings by LSEs, - b.
 Error in load distribution factors, - c.
 Voltage or reactive resource modeling errors or resource changes, - d.
 Errors relative to deliverability of RA resources to load, or - e.
-Changes in non-ISO Controlled Grid affecting previous assumptions; - 3.
-Changes in applicable NERC or WECC reliability criteria or operating policies affecting the ISO; - 4.
-Insufficiency of RA units in RUC resulting in recurring use of non-RA units; - RUC and any subsequent Hour-Ahead Scheduling Procedure ("HASP") or real time run of the Security Constrained Unit Commitment ("SCUC") cannot converge by themselves with only RA units and requires manual addition by the ISO of non-RA units; or - 6.
-Change in federal or state law or regulation; court action; or imposition of environmental restrictions that affect the operation of resources
+Changes in non-ISO Controlled Grid affecting previous assumptions; - Changes in applicable NERC or WECC reliability criteria or operating policies affecting the ISO; - 4.
+Insufficiency of RA units in RUC resulting in recurring use of non-RA units; - RUC and any subsequent Hour-Ahead Scheduling Procedure ("HASP") or real time run of the Security Constrained Unit Commitment ("SCUC") cannot converge by themselves with only RA units and requires manual addition by the ISO of non-RA units; or - Change in federal or state law or regulation; court action; or imposition of environmental restrictions that affect the operation of resources

 Section 43A.3.5 of the ISO Tariff reflects a three-step process for CPM Significant Event Designations.
 Under the first step, the ISO will identify whether there is an event (or events) that constitutes a CPM Significant Event.
 If the answer to that question is "yes," the ISO may procure CPM Capacity pursuant to ISO Tariff Section 43A.2.4.
-Any CPM Capacity designated under ISO Tariff Section 43A.2.4 will have an initial term of thirty (30) days.
+Any CPM Capacity designated under ISO Tariff Section 43A.2.4 will have a default initial term of thirty (30) days.
+The Scheduling Coordinator for capacity that did not submit an offer to the CSP but can meet the minimum designation criteria may request a single continuous term shorter than thirty (30) days by submitting a CIDI ticket to the CAISO with the desired term.
+If the CAISO designates such capacity requesting a shorter designation term, then the term of designation will be for the number of days specified in the Scheduling Coordinator's request.